nim-lang/website/jekyll/_posts/2022-04-01-this-month-with-nim.md

 ---
 title: "This Month with Nim: Feburary and March 2022"
 author: The Nim Community
-excerpt: "Automatic C bindings, a Declarative GTK, and Typesafe-ish macros"
+excerpt: "Automatic C bindings, a Declarative GTK, Typesafe-ish macros, and a GameCube Emulator"
 ---

 ## [Futhark](https://github.com/PMunch/futhark)